 Something else that was left out from the interview that I think is important to mention; how and why I started the Blue Abaya blog?

-I noticed the lack of any Saudi Arabia based travel blogs/ websites back in 2008 when I moved to Riyadh.
+The Blog name Blue Abaya has a symbolic meaning, combining something from my home country Finland ( the color blue in our flag) and something from my new home in Saudi Arabia, the abaya.
+When I arrived in Riyadh back in 2008, I noticed the lack of any Saudi Arabia based travel blogs/ websites.
 During that time it was nearly impossible to find out about things to do and places to visit in Riyadh, let alone in the rest of the country.
 So I wanted to blog about the places I found to help other people find these amazing places too.

 Through my blog I also aim to encourage expats to get out and explore their host country, to make the most out of their time here.
 And I must say that just by looking at my Facebook timeline now vs in 2010 there has been a drastic change in the amount of people who get out to explore Saudi Arabia which is really great to see!
 Glad to be a part of getting that movement going on.